 All you need to do is dump it out onto a piece of parchment, rub more flour on the top, and slash with a sharp knife or lame.
 You can see here how ugly my slashes are.
 Don’t worry; it will still be pretty once it goes in the oven.

-Bake for 50 minutes (30 with the lid on, during which the loaf will rise a lot, and 20 minutes with the lid on so the loaf can brown.
+Bake for 50 minutes (30 with the lid on, during which the loaf will rise a lot, and 20 minutes with the lid off so the loaf can brown.
 Carefully remove the Dutch oven, and let the bread cool for at least four hours.

 You eat!

-Storage tips
+Storage Instructions

 Sourdough doesn’t need to be stored in an airtight container., and you can keep it on the counter for 2-3 days, either in a bread bag or box.